danReynolds/SummonerExpert/README.md

 **Builds**:

-Query: Ask for a champion's build in a given role such as "What should I build on Brand Mid?" or "How do I build Twitch ADC?"
+Query: Ask for a champion's build in a given role such as "What should I build on Brand?" or "How do I build Twitch ADC?"

 Response: "The highest win rate build for Twitch ADC is Runaan's Hurricane, Infinity Edge, Berserker's Greaves, Statikk Shiv, The Bloodthirster, Lord Dominik's Regards"

 **Ability Order**:

-Query: Ask for the order to start and max abilities such as "What ability should I start on Fiora Top?"
+Query: Ask for the order to start and max abilities such as "What ability should I start on Fiora?"

 Response: "The highest win rate on Fiora Top has you start Q, E, Q and then max W, Q, E"